yuvaldori/gigaspaces-wiki-jekyll/xap100net/processing-units.markdown

 ![cassandra.png](/attachment_files/subject/pu.png)
 {%endcolumn%}
 {%column width=90% %}
-The processing unit is the unit of packaging and deployment in the GigaSpaces XAP platform.
-This section details the anatomy and details of the processing unit.
-It describes the various processing unit types, explains its directory structure, deployment descriptor, SLA attributes and how you can debug, run and deploy it on to the GigaSpaces XAP runtime environment.
+The Processing Unit is the unit of packaging and deployment in the GigaSpaces XAP platform.
+This section describes its directory structure, deployment descriptor and SLA definition and configuration.
 {%endcolumn%}
 {%endsection%}